minprog/programming-1/info/20 Components.md

 ## Walkthroughs

-Integrated into problem sets are "walkthroughs," videos via which the course’s staff offer direction on where to begin and how to approach a challenge.
+Integrated into problem sets are "walkthroughs," videos via which the course's staff offer direction on where to begin and how to approach a challenge.
 You are expected to watch walkthroughs before asking questions about problem sets at office hours.

 ## Problem Sets